yeehaa123/presentation-moonconf/slides.md

 <!--

-In this list of characteristic, I want to point out the 'Smart Endpoints, Dumb Pipes' in particular.
+Of this list of characteristics, I want to single out the 'Smart Endpoints, Dumb Pipes' in particular.
 Martin Fowler describes this as follows:

 "The microservice community favours an alternative approach: smart endpoints and dumb pipes.
 Applications built from microservices aim to be as decoupled and as cohesive as possible - they own their own domain logic and act more as filters in the classical Unix sense - receiving a request, applying logic as appropriate and producing a response."